Vidosen/TwitchAuto/README.md

 # TwitchAuto
-Twitch Auto is a handy application to watching broadcasts from multiple accounts in a couple of clicks.
+Twitch Auto is a handy application for watching Twitch streams from multiple accounts in a couple of clicks.